 As businesses invest in the latest cyber security management tools such as firewalls, antivirus, leakage protection, intrusion detection systems, and employee training, cyber crimes are equally evolving.
 It is becoming highly critical now for businesses to put in additional physical measures to protect their programmable electronic devices and communication networks, including hardware, software, and data or, in other words, their cyber assets.
 Data must be protected with specific security standards and requirements.
 These are the practices we employ through people, processes, and technology to protect information and minimize the potential of a data breach.
 Below are some of the physical exposure risks your cyber assets face and how to mitigate those risks.

 Train your employees about cyber security principles and ensure they practice these policies diligently.
 Employees should have their user accounts and also limit access to essential and sensitive data.

 Secure your workplace

-Workplace security helps to provide confidentiality, data integrity, data availability and authentication.
-It includes measures through which employees can protect their workstations assigned to them as appropriate, such as by using a cable lock and adhering to the company policies to protect any sensitive information to which they may have access.
+Workplace security helps to provide confidentiality, data integrity, data availability, and authentication.
+It includes measures through which employees can protect their workstations assigned to them as appropriate, such as using a cable lock and adhering to the company policies to protect any sensitive information to which they may have access.